 Unless you’re rich, you’ll be renting, rather than buying, when you arrive in London.

-There are many factors to consider when working out how much you’ll need to spend on rent every month in London, so let’s get started:
+There are many factors to consider when working out how much you’ll need to spend on rent every month in London, but the two main factors are:

 Which Zone Can I Afford to Live In?